jjwall/jjwall.github.io/writings/blog/2025/reclaiming-my-scottish-soul.md

 In this Dream, Jacob saw a Ladder streaming from the Heavens where <i>Angels</i> had access to and from the Earthly Realm—to come and go as they please—and be among us mortal men.

+> "The line is not broken—it is waking."

 #### Sir William Wallace & King Robert the Bruce
 Now—to get back to my so-called great ancestor, Sir William Wallace.
 The core plot surrounding the movie Braveheart is that to have total dominion and control over Scotland, King Edward I enacted an abhorrently-illegal law known as prima nocta.